Sandra S.

 As a cybersecurity expert, I was responsible for the secure and compliant integration of AI technologies into the organization’s critical business processes.

 My responsibilities covered the entire AI lifecycle from a security perspective: from internally developed solutions, through comprehensive risk analysis of third-party models, to ensuring the integrity of training data and conducting cybersecurity validation of models.
-Practically, every domain at the intersection of AI and cybersecurity fell under my responsibility.

 In my current advisory work, I focus on enabling partners to introduce AI solutions that enhance operational efficiency by establishing the right balance between innovation and security.
 This is achieved within optimized frameworks that avoid unnecessary costs while aligning security levels with real-world risks.